Skip to main content

 920-540-2775

-She spends her time in the outdoors enjoying working on habitat management, fishing and hunting.
+She spends her time outdoors enjoying working on habitat management, fishing and hunting.
 She especially loves working her German Shorthaired Pointers on a good upland game hunt.

 Executive Committee Member, Wisconsin Conservation Congress